History:

 Clarence Square situated at Spadina Avenue and Wellington Street West is a residential urban park that harkens back to the Victorian era.
 Clarence Terrace a row of historic townhouses facing the square from the north provides a nice visual backdrop for this neighbourhood green space.

-King West Village is within walking distance of the Toronto waterfront trail which is perfect for walking, jogging and bicycling.
-Sports fans will delight in the fact that Air Canada Centre and Rogers Centre, the home of Toronto’s professional sports teams are also within walking distance.
+King West is conveniently located within walking distance of the Toronto waterfront trail which is perfect for walking, jogging and bicycling.
+Sports fans will delight in the fact that Scotiabank Centre and Rogers Centre, the home of Toronto’s professional sports teams are also within walking distance.

 The Arts are also represented here with numerous galleries and studios nearby and live theatre and musical performances on King Street.